braydenday/SQL-Employee-Tracker/README.md

 - [Questions](#questions)

 ## Installation
-npm i then log into your mysql to source db/schema.sql and seeds.sql... after both those are done, you can run node index.js to start the command line application
+run npm i in the command line then you can run node index.js to start the employee tracker app

 ## Usage
 A command line application created to organize your work departments, employees, and roles!